glfw/glfw/README.md

  - [Wayland] Bugfix: A window leaving full screen mode ignored its desired size
  - [Wayland] Bugfix: `glfwSetWindowMonitor` did not update windowed mode size
  - [Wayland] Bugfix: `glfwRestoreWindow` would make a full screen window windowed
+ - [Wayland] Bugfix: A window maximized or restored by the user would enter an inconsistent state
+ - [Wayland] Bugfix: Window maximization events were not emitted

 ## Contact